sonic-net/SONiC/doc/xrcvd/transceiver-monitor-hld.md

 As state machine task is a process, it should use multiprocessing.Queue to receive the port change event.
 Once a port change event arrives, it should update local port mapping information first, and if it is a remove event, state machine task should remove transceiver information from table TRANSCEIVER_INFO, TRANSCEIVER_STATUS and TRANSCEIVER_DOM_SENSOR; if it is an add event, there could be 4 cases:

-- Transceiver information is already in DB which means that a logical port with the same physical index is already in DB.
+- Transceiver information is already in DB which means that a logical port with the same physical index already exists.
 Copy the data from DB and create a new entry to table TRANSCEIVER_DOM_INFO, TRANSCEIVER_STATUS_INFO and TRANSCEIVER_INFO whose key is the newly added logical port name.
 - Transceiver information is not in DB and transceiver is present with no SFP error.
 Query transceiver information and DOM sensor information via platform API and update the data to table TRANSCEIVER_DOM_INFO, TRANSCEIVER_STATUS_INFO and TRANSCEIVER_INFO.
 - Transceiver information is not in DB and transceiver is present with SFP error.
 If the SFP error does not block EEPROM reading, just query transceiver information and DOM sensor information via platform API and update the data to DB; otherwise, just update TRANSCEIVER_STATUS table with the error.
 - Transceiver information is not in DB and transceiver is not present.
 Update TRANSCEIVER_STATUS only.